 Your CAS subscription remains active for 5 years and includes transcript summarization, letter of recommendation processing, electronic application processing for all ABA-approved law schools, and creation of your law school report (each report costs $45; you need to purchase a law school report for each school you are applying to).

 It is recommended that you sign up for CAS at least four to six weeks before your first law school application deadline!

 Admission Index - Some law schools use a formula to combine an LSAT score and Undergraduate GPA (UGPA) into a single index number.
 A list of mathematical formulas enabling you to calculate your admission index for each law school is available under “Related Information” on the “Transcripts” page of your LSAC.org account.
 Note that not all law schools use index formulas.

 If you are unable to pay the fee for the CAS, you may request a fee waiver.
-You may request a fee waiver online at www.lsac.org or from the pre-law advisor.
+Please visit this link to apply for the LSAT/CAS fee waiver.